MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

 We are open and operating on the first floor of Sho Studios located at 628 Monmouth Rd., Windsor.
 We cater to the following interests:
 - Metalworking
 - Woodworking
 - Fibre arts
 - Leatherworking
 - Cosplay
 - Jewelry
 - Electronics
 - Software Development
 - Glasswork
--	Pottery
 - Painting
 - Computer Aided Design (CAD)
 - CNC
 - 3D Printing
 - Podcasting